Using The Text/HTML Editor: Atto

 Quick-Record

-Ideal for one-use quick audio or video responses (maximum length is 5 min)
+The fourth set of buttons on the Atto text editor are for Quick-recording audio or video responses (maximum length is 5 min).

 Record Audio